Trademark Classes: The Ultimate Guide

 CLASS 1: CHEMICALS

-• This first class generally covers chemicals used in industry, science and photography, as well as in agriculture, horticulture and forestry.
+This first class generally covers chemicals used in industry, science, and photography, as well as in agriculture, horticulture, and forestry.
 Examples of common products found in this class include compost, certain additives for the food industry, potting soil, fertilizers, plant food, soil amendments, fabric protectants, industrial chemicals, and adhesives and glues for industrial and commercial use.
+It also includes artificial resins and unprocessed plastics.

 CLASS 2: PAINTS

-• This class generally covers paints, colorants and preparations used for the protection against corrosion.
-Examples of common products found in this class include: paints, varnishes, and lacquers; preservatives against rust and against deterioration of wood; colorants; mordants; raw natural resins; metals in foil and powder form for painters, decorators, printers and artists; dyestuffs for clothing; and colorants for foodstuffs and beverages.
+This class generally covers paints, colorants, and preparations used for protection against corrosion.
+Examples of common products found in this class include paints, varnishes, and lacquers; preservatives against rust and against deterioration of wood; colorants; mordants; raw natural resins; metals in foil and powder form for painters, decorators, printers, and artists; dyestuffs for clothing; and colorants for foodstuffs and beverages.

 CLASS 3: COSMETICS AND CLEANING PREPARATIONS